 There are two ways product IP is shared with Chinese manufacturers:

-#1 First is when a company wants to do business in China.
-The rules for foreign firms wanting to do business in China state that they must form joint ventures with local China partners.
+First is when a company wants to do business in China.
+The rules for foreign firms doing business in China state that they must form joint ventures with local China partners.
 This includes industries such as energy, telecommunications, and automotive.
-Consequently, these joint ventures often result in the transfer of technology to the Chinese companies.
+Consequently, these joint ventures often result in the transfer of technology to Chinese companies.

 Some examples of this are: Apple has announced plans to open R&D centers in four Chinese cities and it said it was setting up its first iCloud data center in China in partnership with a local firm.
 Amazon and Microsoft already have local partners for their cloud computing services in China.

-#2 The second way is by sharing the details of your product with a Chinese factory.
+The second way is by sharing the details of your product with a Chinese factory.
 You’ll want to share details for the sole purpose of having a China factory manufacture that product.
 This is how the two ways are vastly different.

 In the first example, the sharing is mandatory.
 The Chinese government’s reasoning is that if a foreign company wants to do business in China, as well as have access to the second largest economy on the planet, they must engage a Chinese firm as a partner and share IP.
 This policy has generated its share of positive and negative comments.
 However, the reality is, no person or entity is forcing American companies to decide to do business in China.
-Likewise, China, or any other) country’s companies to make the conscious decision to do business in China and share their product IP.
-It’s each individual company’s decision.
+Likewise, China, or any other country, isn’t forcing companies to share their product IP.
+It’s each individual company’s conscious decision.

 In the second example, an American company wants their product to be manufactured in China to take advantage of the lower cost structure.
 In this case, many US companies believe their American-type Non-Disclosure Agreements (NDA’s) will protect them.
 Some go further and have their NDAs translated into Chinese and have factory management sign them.
 That sounds reasonable, but what these companies do not know is that an American-type NDA is worthless in China.

 Before we discuss this further, I must emphasize that if your “product or idea” is copied or “stolen” it will not be the factory that is producing your item.
 This is because the factory producing your item wants to keep producing your item.
 It makes them money and pays their employee’s wages.
-Which factories manufacture what products is a closely guarded secret in China.
+The information on which factories manufacture what products, is a closely guarded secret in China.
 The easier path, if a person is so inclined, is to see your product at a trade show, or simply order one off the web or buy it in a retail store.

 On American NDAs

 Back to American-type NDAs and why they are useless in China.
-First, American NDAs are designed to protect against disclosure to the general public.
+First, the US designed American NDAs to protect against disclosure to the general public.
 In China, an unscrupulous person’s goal is not to disclose secrets to the public.
 That person wants to use your IP to compete against you.